stylelab-io/kubernetes-coreos-terraform/README.md

   - gcloud in $PATH -
   - terraform local exec provider -
   - image - see build the image
+  - a domain added to cloud-dns from gce

 ### Build the image ###